Jeff Bezos Plans On Sending People To The Moon By 2024

-Amazon founder Jeff Bezos unveiled an image of his lunar lander, Blue Moon, at an event in Washington D.C.
-Thursday and said he was confident he could have man back on the moon by 2024.
+Amazon founder Jeff Bezos unveiled an image of his lunar lander, Blue Moon, at an event in Washington, D.C., Thursday and said he was confident he could have humans back on the moon by 2024.

 Blue Moon is part of Blue Origin, Bezos’ spaceflight company that is dedicated to building a road to space that will help future generations explore as well as build a future in our solar system.

 The lander has been under secret development for the past three years, CNET reported.
-Bezos told a crowd of NASA managers, engineers and astronauts that the lander would be able to carry up to 6.5 metric tons of equipment to the moon using a hydrogen-powered engine.
+Bezos told a crowd of NASA managers, engineers, and astronauts that the lander would be able to carry up to 6.5 metric tons of equipment to the moon using a hydrogen-powered engine.
 It would also be able to carry a small rover that could conduct missions.

 “This is an incredible vehicle.
 And it’s going to the moon.”